QrnaJnyynpr/key_cloud/README.md

 Python | Flask | Javascript | HTML/CSS

 ## Guide:
-- Enter a search term on the main screen, then click the big friendly button.
+- Enter a search term on the main screen, then click the button.
 - The Python script will send the query to the [Twitter API](https://developer.twitter.com/en/docs) and pull the 100 most popular tweets containing the search term.
 - Each of the tweets will be formatted and cleaned up, removing [stop words](https://en.wikipedia.org/wiki/Stop_words), URLs, Emojis, etc.
 - The final list of words will be counted and sorted by frequency, then compiled into a Javascript dictionary.